 You may obtain Out-of-Network coverage for Covered Benefits from any licensed health care Provider.
-Out-of-Network services do not need to be provided or arranged by your PCP or the Behavioral Health Access
+Out-of-Network services do not need to be provided or arranged by your PCP.

 Some services require Prior Approval by the Plan.
 For information on the Plan's Prior Approval Program, please see section I.G.
 PRIOR APPROVAL.